-We pride ourselves in putting as many birds in the scope as possible for as many of our guests as possible to enjoy the moments and share the experiences of discovery.
+We pride ourselves in putting as many birds in the scope as possible, for as many of our participants as possible, to enjoy the moments and share the experiences of discovery.
 Field trips with a maximum of 25 guests (many are just 10) and a minimum of two guides, depart daily with the expectation of experiencing a great day of bird and nature watching.
-We're not about buses speeding down the road just to put tick marks on a checklist while peering out the windows... but that can be fun too!
+We're not about buses speeding down the road just to put tick marks on a checklist while peering out the windows... but that can be fun, too!

 The Festival began as an idea conceived by our guru Dave Pollard in 2000 and hatched in 2002 with the help of his wife and friends, including Bill Thompson, Jr. and Geoff Heeter.
-As the Festival fledged and molted Keith Richardson, Rachel Davis and Paul Shaw became involved and the Festival Team was formed.
+As the Festival fledged and molted over the first few years, Rachel Davis, Keith Richardson, and Paul Shaw formed the Festival team.
 Dave and Lynn retired in 2016.
-Geoff, Rachel, Keith and Paul continue to evolve the Festival with savvy and enthusiasm!
+Jodi French-Burr joined in 2022.
+Geoff, Rachel, Keith, Paul, and Jodi continue to evolve the Festival with savvy and enthusiasm!